imixs/imixs-cloud/doc/SETUP.md

 **Note:** This will erase the etcd database!

+After a reset you should also restart the cri-o runtime:

+	$ sudo systemctl restart crio

 ## Install Worker Nodes

 Now you can run the same script used to install the master node on each of your worker nodes.

 	$ sudo ~/imixs-cloud/scripts/setup_debian.sh

-This will install the containerd runtime and the kubernetes tools.
+This will install the container runtime and the kubernetes tools.

 ### Adding a Worker Node to your Cluster